 Moving to Portugal proves very rewarding for many people, for a whole variety of reasons.
-While quality of life is the most important, Portugal can offer tax benefits too.
+While quality of life is the most important, Portugal can offer attractive tax benefits too.

 While it is never too late to review and adjust your financial planning for living in Portugal, if you are still planning your move it pays to do your research and take advice before you do.
 With early and careful planning, you can make the most of tax-efficient opportunities when moving to Portugal.